 How long does it take to link Printify to Shopify?

 Under two minutes if both accounts already exist and you have owner access on both.
-The handshake itself is one click on each side; the only manual step is pasting the .myshopify.com URL.
+The handshake itself is a few clicks on each side plus one URL paste.
 Test-product verification adds another minute or two on top.
+According to Printify, the integration takes just a few clicks, and you can start publishing products right away.

-No fee for the integration.
+No fee for the integration itself.
 Printify charges you only when an order is produced — that's the per-unit production cost plus shipping.
-Premium ($29/month) and Enterprise are optional upgrades that get you a discount on production cost, not access to the Shopify connection.
+Premium and Enterprise plans are optional upgrades that reduce your production costs, not prerequisites for the Shopify connection.
+See the full breakdown in our Printify charges guide.

 Can I link one Printify account to multiple Shopify stores?

 Yes.
-The free plan supports up to ten linked stores per Printify account.
-Repeat the Method 1 flow for each new store — each connection is independent, with separate publish queues and order feeds.
+The free plan supports multiple linked stores per Printify account.
+Repeat the Method 1 flow for each new store — each connection is independent, with its own publish queue and order feed.
+Use Manage my stores → Add a new store for each additional storefront.

 Do I need to set up shipping separately, or does Printify handle it?

 You need to configure Shopify's shipping profiles so they either pass through Printify's calculated rates or match them with static rates.
-Out of the box, Shopify uses its own default profile, which has no idea what Printify charges.
-The sister-channel setup guide covers the equivalent step on Etsy; the principle is the same on Shopify.
+Out of the box, Shopify uses its own default shipping profile, which has no knowledge of what Printify charges per shipment.
+Set up your Shopify shipping zones and rates to reflect Printify's actual shipping costs for each region you sell to.

 Will linking Printify to Shopify overwrite my existing Shopify products?